mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployment.md

 Sometimes, certain conditions are so common that they can be extracted to some centralized location and referenced at that location rather than repeating the steps.

-The first and most consistent condition is the ability to acquire the [[#Deployable Artifact]].
+The first and most consistent condition is the ability of the deployer to acquire the [[#Deployable Artifact]].

 In addition, if one was meant to deploy an application to some cloud provider in the nominal "production account", it is reasonable to expect that they need "production account" keys.
 However, _it is **not reasonable** to fail to indicate those standard conditions at least once_.